ctrlplusb/react-universally/README.md

 ## About

 This boilerplate contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
 It also provides you with a great development experience that includes hot reloading of your client and server code.

+## Features

+  - Server side rendering.
+  - Full ES2015 support.
+  - Bundling of both client and server using webpack.
+  - Client bundle is split into "main" and "vendor" chunks.
+  - Tree-shaking.
+  - Live development - i.e. hot reloading of both client and server source.
+  - React as the view.
+  - React Router as the router.
+  - Full development and production configuration.
+  - Application configuration via environment file.

 ## Overview